fares-guerfala/-Parkinson-Detection-/README.md

 ![3](https://user-images.githubusercontent.com/57867070/80285683-dd540700-8726-11ea-9426-e6cae874e935.PNG)

-PS: you can use this link to get the dataset from kaggle : https://www.kaggle.com/kmader/parkinsons-drawings#V03PO05.png
+PS: you can use this link to get the dataset for DL model from kaggle : https://www.kaggle.com/kmader/parkinsons-drawings#V03PO05.png